VLikhanov/graphql-apis/README.md

 #### /latest/ Directory

 **Purpose**
-Contains the _current, active_ GraphQL schema and related content.
+Contains the `current, released` GraphQL schema and related content.

 **Redocly Integration**
-- The `latest/` folder (and its subfolders) is watched by Redocly for documentation generation and syncing.
+- The `schema/` folder is watched by Redocly for documentation generation and syncing.

 **Content**
-- `schema/`: Contains the most up-to-date GraphQL schema in SDL format (`schema.graphql`).
+- `schema/`: Contains the most up-to-date GraphQL schema in SDL format (`schema.gql`).
-- `additional content/`: Additional files (e.g., `CHANGELOG.md`), if any, relevant to the latest schema.
+- Additional files, if any, relevant to the latest schema.

 **Format**
-- Schemas in SDL format (`.graphql`).
+- Schemas in SDL format (`.gql`).

 ---